Biglup/cardano-c/doc/src/sections/getting_started.rst

 Configuration Options:

 You can configure the build with several options using CMake.
-The most notable options for the Cardano C Library include enabling shared libraries, adjusting the installation prefix, and enabling unit tests.
+The most notable options for the Cardano C Library include adjusting the installation prefix, and enabling unit tests.

 **Configuration options**